 That’s why they add an “H” rating of typically 10H or 20H.
 It bumps up the battery’s Ah rating to a higher value.

-The CCA rating is a number that indicates the number of Amps (Amps = strength of an electric current) that a 12V battery can deliver at –18°C (0°F) for 30 seconds while maintaining a voltage of at least 7.2 volts.
+The CCA (Cold Cranking Amps) rating is a number that indicates the number of Amps (Amps = strength of an electric current) that a 12V battery can deliver at –18°C (0°F) for 30 seconds while maintaining a voltage of at least 7.2 volts.

-A battery with a higher CCA rating is better able to start the engine in cold temperatures.
+A battery with a higher CCA rating has more power to start the engine in cold weather.

 All batteries have a label that indicates the nominal voltage.
 Most ATVs are 12V.
 If you put a 6V battery in a 12V ATV, it will not start.